thihaagset01/mid-where-ah/README.md

    pip install -r requirements.txt
    ```

-4. Set up environment variables:
+4. Set up environment variables securely:
-   - Copy `.env.example` to `.env`
+   - Copy `.env.example` to `.env` (`.env` is in `.gitignore` to prevent accidental commits)
-   - Fill in your Google Maps API key and Firebase configuration
+   - Fill in your Google Maps API key and Firebase configuration in the `.env` file
+   - **IMPORTANT:** Never commit your actual API keys or secrets to version control
+   - If you need to rotate credentials due to exposure, see the "Security" section below

 5. Run the application:
    ```